Free Screenwriting Software

 Celtx

 Celtx is a cloud-based pre-production suite that has a free scriptwriting module.
 Celtx is an excellent choice to start learning how to format a script.
-Additionally, Celtx offers a variety of packages which includes different tools and features (for a monthly fee) that will allow you to handle most of the task involved in video production.
+Additionally, Celtx offers a variety of packages (for a monthly fee) that include tools and features to handle most tasks involved in video production.
 Tools such as Breakdown, Scheduling, Budgeting, Cost Reports, Shot List, and among others.
-If you don’t need all those tools and only need screenwriting, make sure to use the “Basic Scriptwriting” package which is entirely free.

 Pros: